thewca/wca-regulations/wca-regulations.md

 - A2) Scrambling:
     - A2a) When called for a round, the competitor submits a puzzle, in its solved state, to the scrambler.
 The competitor then waits in the Competitors Area until they are called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
-        - A2b1) For Square-1, the organisation team may enforce placing a thin object in the puzzle to prevent accidental moves being applied before the beginning of the attempt.
+        - A2b1) For Square-1, the organisation team may enforce placing a thin object in the puzzle to prevent accidental moves being applied before the start of the attempt.
 If these objects are used, this must be announced before the round starts.
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
-The cover remains over the puzzle until the beginning of the attempt.
+The cover remains over the puzzle until the start of the attempt.
     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
-        - A2d1) The organisation team may require scramblers to take additional measures to make sure that they have performed the correct scramble sequence (e.g. signing the score sheet to affirm that they performed the correctly-numbered scramble sequence and checked that it matches the image, or using an additional person as "scramble checker").
+        - A2d1) The organisation team may require scramblers to take additional measures to make sure that they have applied the correct scramble sequence (e.g. signing the score sheet to affirm that they applied the correctly-numbered scramble sequence and checked that it matches the image, or using an additional person as "scramble checker").
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
         - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they know or expect the puzzle state to be.
 - A3) Inspection:
-    - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
+    - A3a) The competitor may inspect the puzzle at the start of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) The judge prepares the timer by turning it on and resetting if necessary.
 Separately, the judge also prepares a stopwatch for timing inspection.
         - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called, else the competitor forfeits the attempt (DNS), at the discretion of the judge.
-        - A3b2) The competitor begins the attempt by confirming that they are ready, and the judge uncovers the puzzle and begins timing the inspection.
+        - A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
         - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).